Frequently Asked Questions

 I've gotten married, moved, had children, changed jobs...How do I update my information?

 The Alumni Update Form is what you need.
-Take a few minutes to update your information and be entered to win an iPad.
+Take a few minutes to update your information.

 Is Alumni Relations just a way of saying 'fundraising?'